 Here’s my new story, delivered to me at that hour and minute.
 My Dad was Gay and living in permanent exile from his own life.
 Or he was Bi, in the closet, and living an untrue life.
 Or maybe there is something I’m missing.
 I’m building a story out of fragments connected by gaps of unknown size and shape.
-Being Gay or Bi mid-twentieth century is sufficient reason for a rhetorical person hiding, but insufficient for me to understand my father.
+Being Gay or Bi in the mid-twentieth century is sufficient reason for any rhetorical person to hide, but insufficient for me to understand my father.
 Who was he hiding from?
 His family?
 He held them in contempt or at a cold distance.
 Society?
 The law?
 I have a sort of theory.
 I’ll get there eventually.

 I’m uncomfortable revealing his most private secret to you, one that he never wanted to reveal to me.
 A secret he may not have revealed to anyone after his early twenties.
 I’m reluctant to expose his story out of concern for his feelings, his pride, and his shame.
 But none of these exist now, except in me on his behalf.
 OK, I can’t hurt him with this story.
 I’m the only one morally responsible and there’s no victim to protect.

 Maybe I’m naive but I was shocked at first because he was so gruff and masculine, it played hard against type.
 However, it did resolve my lifetime question: Why the hell is this guy so uncomfortable?
 It made him a more sympathetic character to me.
 He stifled his most basic feelings and lived in that prison.
-He nursed a broken heart for a lost love grown perfect in separation.
-Many of us do, but a happy life keeps that pot on low heat, on a back burner.
+He nursed a broken heart for a lost love grown perfect in the virtual world of separation.
+Many of us do something similar, but a happy life keeps that pot on low heat, on a back burner.
 His pot boiled away till it charred.
-Pay too much attention to ghosts and they own you.
+Pay too much attention to your ghosts and they come to own you.

 So is my poor Dad redeemed through homosexual suffering?
 If it was a poem about missing another woman we’d just think “what a jerk, what about his poor wife?”
 I can’t help but consider the unknown prices my mother paid for his choices.
 His fear of exposure might have been the reason for courting and marrying her.
 If so, he was to that extent, a stinker, a cold-blooded user.
 If so, he used a lovely young woman selfishly as a living shield against shame.
 But I can’t know what was in his heart or hers.
 Did he make a fool of her?
 I don’t think so.
 I think they actually had something real, but he was such a divided and anguished person that he (eventually) sank the marriage.
 He came with his secrets and left with them still sealed.